Please do not contact the surgery about COVID-19 vaccinations.

-For those patients who are currently eligible for a first vaccine, please book via the National Booking Service Click here to book or find a walk in clinic or alternatively call 119
+For all patients who are eligible for a first, second or booster Covid vaccine, please book via the National Booking Service Click here to book or find a walk in clinic or alternatively call 119

 14th July 2021 - Following the update from the Prime Minister in regard to COVID restrictions, please be aware that healthcare settings still have a duty to ensure there are measures in place for infection control.
 Therefore, our current policies will not be relaxed at present.